Boiling down the dietary guidelines

 Where do I need to cut back?

-- Consume less than 2,300 mg a day of sodium.
+- Sodium: Less than 2,300 milligrams a day

 Make a healthy shift